-As we continue to navigate the shutdown of our physical studio, we will be holding live, interactive classes via Zoom.us, a free video conferencing application available on your computer, tablet, or phone.
+We will continue to hold live, interactive classes via Zoom.us, a free video conferencing application available on your computer, tablet, or phone.
 Zoom is very user friendly, but please familiarize yourself with the program before your first class if you have any questions.
-We have packed a lot of information onto this page, so please take the time to read it thoroughly, and reach out to us with any questions.

 To sign-up for a class, please visit our Scheduling Site.